AUD/USD analysis: Sets for breakout

 AUD/USD

-Currently, the exchange rate is trading near the lower boundary of a descending channel pattern at 0.7485.
+The exchange rate is currently trading near the upper boundary of the channel pattern and could be set for a breakout.

-If the channel pattern holds, bullish traders might pressure the AUD/USD pair higher within this session.
+If the breakout occurs, bullish traders could pressure the AUD/USD pair towards the weekly resistance level at 0.7600 in this session.

-However, if the currency exchange rate breaks the descending channel pattern, a decline towards the 0.7440 area could be expected today.
+However, if the descending channel pattern holds, the currency exchange rate will most likely maintain the downward movement in the nearest future.

 This overview can be used only for informational purposes.
 Dukascopy SA is not responsible for any losses arising from any investment based on any recommendation, forecast or other information herein contained.